The V750 vacuum box has been designed for the operators and to API 650/653 recommendations.

 The V750 vacuum box is designed to inspect 750 mm (29.5 in) long welds.
-It is extremely rugged body, calibrated vacuum gauge and vacuum relief valve, internal LED’s to ensure correct visibility along the test weld and a new seal designed to maximise efficiency and reduce operator fatigue.
+It is extremely rugged with a cast aluminium body, calibrated vacuum gauge, vacuum relief valve, internal LED’s to ensure correct visibility along the test weld and a new seal, designed to maximise efficiency and reduce operator fatigue.

 More Efficient: Vacuum Box LEDs